A Friendly Place to Lay Your Head

 weeks ahead, drive 30 miles for a personal interview, and order listings books for each country.
 Now the lists are online in a secured area for members, but this is the only thing that has gotten easier.
 This is a high-minded organization more

 interested in cultural understanding and sharing than in providing travelers with a free place to crash for the night.
-You are, in essence, joining a clubby organization with high standards and will pay dues to match—around $65 in the U.S.
+You are, in essence, joining a clubby organization with high standards and will pay dues ranging from $25 for students to $85 for individuals.

 Hospitality Club (www.hospitalityclub.org), based in Europe, has info available in a lot of languages and is a well-run organization with a truly

 global network.
 Free, and at last count over 328,0000 members in over 200 countries.

 Here are some tips that will make things go smoothly while you take advantage of this opportunity:

 - Pay attention to the listings.
 Find an appropriate host rather than just sending out shotgun requests.
 Many hosts have